Ghassan Elashi

-Ghassan Elashi (born 19 December 1953) is a Palestinian-American businessman who was sentenced to prison in 2008 for his work with the Holy Land Foundation, a group that was designated by the United States as a terrorist organization in 2001.
-At the time, Elashi served as vice president of InfoCom Corporation, an internet company based in Richardson, Texas.
+Ghassan Elashi (born 19 December 1953) is a Palestinian-American businessman who was convicted in 2008 and sentenced to prison in 2009 for his work with the Holy Land Foundation, a group that was designated by the United States as a terrorist organization in 2001.
+Elashi had also served as vice president of InfoCom Corporation, an internet company based in Richardson, Texas.

 Holy Land Foundation

 In 1990 Elashi, along with Shukri Baker and Mohammad Elmazain, founded the charitable group Holy Land Foundation for Relief and Development (HLF).
 As a charity, its mission was to provide aid for Palestinians in the West Bank, Gaza Strip, Lebanon and Jordan.
 Following Israel's deportation of 413 Palestinians across the Lebanese border in December 1992 the HLF provided food and tents for their hillside encampment.
 In 1995 the HLF expanded its relief work to other areas including Bosnia, Albania (where their bakery supplied bread for US troops), Chechnya, Turkey and parts of Africa.
 The HLF was the first Texas-based group to send funds to Oklahoma following the 19 April 1995 bombing, as well as blood donations and fifty volunteers fundraising.
 During the years 2000–2001 the HLF raised $13,000,000, making it the largest Muslim charity in the US.
 On 4 December 2001 President George W. Bush issued Executive Order 13224 closing the HLF.
-On 27 July 2004 Ghassan Elashi along with other senior members of the HLF were arrested in a dawn raids by the FBI.
+On 27 July 2004 Ghassan Elashi along with other senior members of the HLF were arrested in dawn raids by the FBI.

-On 5 September 2001 the InfoCom offices were raided by around 80 agents from the FBI, US Customs, Secret Service, IRS, Commerce Department and local police.
-They spent 4 days searching the building, confiscating thousands of documents and downloading data from over 200 computers.
-InfoCom's bank account containing $100,000 was frozen.
-During the raid of the 7,800 sq ft offices the 1,400 sq ft sub-let to the Holy Land Foundation, used for storage and multimedia production, was also searched and documents, video tapes and equipment taken.
-After the September 11 attacks, a local radio station reported that the FBI was investigating whether the attack was in retaliation for the raid.

-The five Elashi brothers were arrested 18 December 2002 and charged with violating Export Administration Regulations and dealing with the property of Special Designated Terrorists.
+Four of the five Elashi brothers were arrested on 18 December 2002; Ihsan Elashyi was already in federal custody on an unrelated charge.
 The export violation referred to 4 computers and a printer that had been found in Libya.
-The second charge referred to a $250,000 investment belonging to Ghassan's second cousin who was married to a Hamas leader.
+The second charge referred to a $250,000 investment belonging to Ghassan's cousin who was married to a Hamas leader.
 Ghassan was released with restrictions on his movements, his brothers, who were not US citizens, were held in solitary confinement for 18 months.

 In a second trial that concluded in November 2008 (the first had ended in a mistrial), Elashi was convicted of terrorism financing crimes related to financial dealings with the Palestinian group, Hamas.
 He and his co-defendants contended that the Holy Land Foundation funded only legitimate humanitarian projects in Palestinian territories.